Meeting guidelines, formats, group conscienceness and hierarchy for parental alienation support groups.

 - There is an impact to every person in the meeting when we share directly about our trauma.
 This can trigger other folks and cause unintended emotional damage.
 This is why we share in a general way at the meeting level.

 - We share our deeper thoughts one on one with a sponsor as we go through the 12 steps of PA-A or with a program friend.
+It is suggested to get on the opt in phone list immediately so you can connect with folks in-between meetings. (ask your secretary to add you, you will need to provide your name, email and telephone number)

 WHAT HAPPENS IF A PERSON IS ASKED TO REDIRECT THEIR SHARE TO FOCUS ON RECOVERY?

-- The leader, secretary or secretary of another meeting can ask a pa-a member to redirect their share to talk about their recovery.
+- The leader, secretary or secretary of another meeting can ask a PA-A member to redirect their share to talk about their recovery.
 This is generally done when a member is highly focusing on their trauma.

 - The person can choose to end their share.
 Redirect their thoughts to their recovery or ask to continue their share later in the meeting.